 Underneath its appealing cartoon aesthetic, many aspects of The Wonderful 101’s core structure will be familiar to those that have romped their way through the Japanese studio’s recent output – be that the critically-acclaimed Bayonetta, the gun-blazing glory of Vanquish, or the equally well-favoured Metal Gear Rising: Revengeance.

-As your squad traverses the world, each of the broader missions find themselves divided into succinct operations.
-You’re measured on your performance between each, ultimately leading to you being awarded an overall rating in recognition of your prowess, that spans between a meagre Consolation Prize through to Pure Platinum medals.
+As your squad traverses the world, each of the broader missions finds themselves divided into succinct operations.
+You’re measured on your performance between each, ultimately leading to you being awarded an overall rating in recognition of your prowess, which spans from a meagre Consolation Prize through to Pure Platinum medals.

-The Wii U GamePad is also well utilised, moments seeing your heroes wandering into buildings and the action shifting down to the controller.
-Stand out instances see you commandeer an GEATHJERK vessel, the TV screen tracking you flying over the city scape as you hop your squad between control buttons visible on the GamePad’s screen.
+The Wii U GamePad is also well utilised, with moments seeing your heroes wandering into buildings and the action shifting down to the controller.
+Stand-out instances see you commandeer a GEATHJERK vessel, the TV screen tracking you flying over the cityscape as you hop your squad between control buttons visible on the GamePad’s screen.
 It’s certainly a stronger glimpse of the controller’s potential.
 Off-TV Play is also available, although detracts from the full-blown experience.

 The variety of attack choices prove just the right number and, more importantly, are manageable.
 Switching between them is as simple as drawing the relevant gesture on the Wii U GamePad’s screen, which takes some getting used to at first but most will soon ease into it through continued play.
 There’s also the option to use the right stick, although this heightens inaccuracy in the heat of battle – especially with some of the later formations you’re required to use.
 Quickly using your index finger to draw the designated shape is far more effective, if not 100% successful, but you’ll surely decide for yourself which you prefer.